 Mallinckrodt plc and its subsidiaries may be able to incur significant additional indebtedness in the future.
-In particular, we expect to incur significant additional indebtedness in connection with our pending acquisition of Cadence that will rank equally in right of payment with the notes.
-See "-Risks Related to Our Pending Acquisition of Cadence Pharmaceuticals, Inc." If we incur any additional indebtedness that ranks equally with the notes, subject to collateral arrangements, the holders of that debt will be entitled to share ratably with you in any proceeds distributed in connection with any insolvency, liquidation, reorganization, dissolution or other winding up of our company.
+If we incur any additional indebtedness that ranks equally with the notes, subject to collateral arrangements, the holders of that debt will be entitled to share ratably with you in any proceeds distributed in connection with any insolvency, liquidation, reorganization, dissolution or other winding up of our company.
 This may have the effect of reducing the amount of proceeds paid to you.
 If new debt is added to our current debt levels, the related risks that we now face could intensify.
 See "Description of Certain Indebtedness" and "Description of Notes."